abhijit-mudigonda/abhijit-mudigonda.github.io/content/puzzles.md

 permalink: /puzzles/
 ---

-I was on the writing team for Mystery Hunt 2023.
+I am a member of the puzzle hunting team [teammate](https://www.puzzles.wiki/wiki/Teammate), and was on the writing team for Mystery Hunt 2023.

 The puzzle I'm most proud of is
 [To Numbers And Back Again](https://puzzles.mit.edu/2023/puzzlefactory.place/puzzles/to-numbers-and-back-again/), which incorporates many different aspects of Indian culture.

 Here are some other puzzles I wrote or co-wrote: